-Tyron Simon and Frank Li sent a shockwave through Brisbane’s food and drink scene earlier today when they announced they were relaunching their immensely popular Thai restaurant Longtime as a functions venue.
+Tyron Simon and Frank Li sent a shockwave through Brisbane’s food and drink scene in September when they announced they were relaunching their immensely popular Thai restaurant Longtime as a functions venue.

 But that wasn’t the only news.
 After Longtime runs its final dinner service on November 2, Simon and Li will launch a new venue, Same Same, the following Melbourne Cup Tuesday in Ada Lane opposite The Calile Hotel.